 From plan to action

-To support these objectives ECOHZ developed a Supply Chain Platform that enables companies to engage their suppliers to switch to renewable energy in a few simple steps.
-Click here if you want a demo.
+To support these objectives Ecohz developed Renewable energy for Scope 3 and a Supply Chain Platform that enables companies to engage their suppliers to switch to renewable energy in a few simple steps.

 The platform, designed for efficient use and minimizing the hazzle and uncertainties for the suppliers, addresses two critical points; putting the solution in front of the suppliers, thus reducing implementation time while instilling confidence with the program.

-Do reach out – I would love to dive deeper into the matter with you.
+Do reach out – we would like to dive deeper into the matter with you.